ganesh75690/AI-OPS-RL-Intelligence-Envrionment/README.md

 Autonomous Incident Detection & Recovery using Reinforcement learning environment for Task Prioritization.
 - “From tasks to intelligence — building systems that learn to decide.”

 - Category: AI Systems • Reinforcement Learning • DevOps Automation • OpenEnv Environment • Autonomous System
+- This project implements an intelligent AI Ops environment where a reinforcement learning agent autonomously detects, analyzes, and resolves system incidents through a structured decision pipeline.
+It simulates real-world infrastructure behavior under dynamic conditions and demonstrates adaptive, explainable, and reproducible decision-making for system recovery.

 ---
 ## 🔗 Overview :